 The Business and Technology Ph.D. program is a full-time residential program.
-The program will focus on theory development and testing in areas relating to the management of three critical resources of any organization:
+The program will focus on theory development and testing in areas relating to the management of four critical resources of any organization:

 Because management of these resources requires organizations to depend on all functional areas within the firm as well as partners outside the firm, adopting an inter-functional, inter-disciplinary approach is essential.
 Accordingly, the program and course content have been designed so that students can understand and appreciate the inter-functional, inter-disciplinary nature of business problems and situations that arise in these three areas.

 Curriculum & Requirements

 The curriculum is comprised of 74 credits of coursework, including a minimum of 18 credits of business graduate coursework that must be completed before admission to the Ph.D. program (see: Academic Prerequisites).
 It is expected that students will require a minimum four years to complete the program.

 As is true of Ph.D. programs in any field, the primary focus of our program will be on research.
 The program has been designed to help students develop excellent research skills and the ability to conduct high quality scholarly research.

 Moreover, because most of our doctoral students will pursue careers in academia, the program also emphasizes the development of pedagogical skills and a student’s passion for teaching and ability to teach.